Fabtech logo

 1. Researching and defining asset needs: In the initial phase of an asset’s lifecycle, stakeholders review maintenance operations reports to determine the need for a new asset.
 This decision usually involves evaluating factors like projected value, upfront costs and associated risks.
 Consideration is also given to how the asset will be operated and what types of maintenance strategies will be implemented to achieve maximum output at the lowest cost.

-3. Operating and maintaining the asset: Effective asset lifecycle management focuses on maximizing the asset’s performance through proactive maintenance strategies.
+3. Operating and maintaining the asset: Effective asset management maximizes performance through proactive maintenance.
 This involves continuous monitoring and timely responses to asset breakdowns and issues to ensure optimal functionality.

-4. Dismantling and disposing the asset: As an asset approaches the end of its lifecycle, stakeholders must determine whether it is more valuable to continue using the asset or to dispose of and replace it.
+4. Dismantling and disposing the asset: As an asset ages, you must decide if it is more valuable to keep it or replace it.
 This decision is based on the asset’s performance and resale value as well as the availability of more sustainable and ethical alternatives.
 This process concludes with dismantling the equipment, archiving data records and planning for replacement, thus beginning the asset lifecycle anew.

 What Is EAM Software Used For?